 For more information, visit the program's Undergraduate Engineering Entrepreneurship Minor webpage.

 The engineering entrepreneurship minor is open to all undergraduate students in the College of Engineering and Applied Science who are in good academic standing within the College.

 The minor requires 15 credit hours consisting of two required courses and three elective courses.

 To be awarded the minor, the students must successfully complete the 15 credit hour program requirements.
-A cumulative GPA of 2.250 or better is required for courses used to satisfy the requirements of this minor.
+A cumulative GPA of 2.000 or better is required for courses used to satisfy the requirements of this minor.

-Each individual course that is counted towards these degree requirements must be passed with a D- or better (note, however, that a C- or better is required in all prerequisite courses to move on to a subsequent course).
+Each individual course that is counted towards these degree requirements must be passed with a D- or better (note, however, a C- or better is required in all prerequisite courses to move on to a subsequent course).
 Prior coursework may be transferred from other institutions with approval.